cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Marwin: "SAG NOW!!!"

-"NIRGNDWO!!!!!!!!!!", type it into the chat window and close it.
+"NOOWHERE!!!!!!!!!!", type it into the chat window and close it.
 Then she closed the laptop and looked across the square.

 "The address!" she thought.